 - Attention Deficit Disorder

 - Vision Impairment

-When possible, a student with a disability will be expected to make a good faith effort in a language course with accommodation before substitution will be considered.
+When possible, a student with a disability will be expected to make a good faith effort in a language course with accommodation before we will consider a course substitution.
 If accommodation and a good faith effort prove unworkable, the student may petition the Committee on Degrees for authorization to substitute select culture courses for foreign language courses.
 Students should petition as soon as possible, but no later than the pre-registration period of the first semester of their senior year.
-Substitute courses are approved by the Dean of Undergraduate Studies in consultation with the Chair of the Modern Languages and Literatures Department or his/her designee.
+Substitute courses are approved by Arts & Sciences in consultation with the Chair of the Modern Languages and Literatures Department or designee.
 All students approved for modification of this degree requirement must successfully complete a pre-authorized substitute course for every semester of required foreign language not taken.

 Specific documentation criteria apply whether the student is seeking accommodation for or substitution of the foreign language requirement.
 Please refer to the SAS webpage to determine documentation criteria.